freedomofpress/securedrop/docs/hardware.rst

 ports (the recommended firewall has 4 ports).
 Any old switch with more than 3 ports will do, such as the `5-port Netgear ProSafe Ethernet Switch <http://www.amazon.com/NETGEAR-ProSafe-Gigabit-Ethernet-Desktop/dp/B0000BVYT3/>`__.
+The SG-3100 sells with an internal switch on the LAN interface.

 .. _printers_tested_by_fpf: